njmcode/nidc2021-textadv/README.md

       ],

     // Summary.
 For locations, printed on repeat visits.
-    // For items, used in location/inventory lists.
-    // Ignored by 'scenery'.
+    // For entities with `item` or `present` tags,
+    // used for 'You can see...' reporting.
     // Follows the same rules as `description`, but
     // array usage not recommended here for items.
     summary: 'This is a summary',

-    // An initial description for inventory items.
+    // An initial description for entities with
+    // 'item' or 'present' tags.
     // Follows the same rules as `description`.
     // If defined, will be printed during the LOOK command
     // instead of the item being listed in 'You can see...',